 In February 2009 several amendments were made to the Kurdistan election law to increase inclusiveness of all groups.
 The minimum age of parliamentary candidates was lowered from 30 to 25.

 While seats had already been reserved in previous elections for minority communities, for the Christian and Turkmen communities this was increased to five seats each.
 The legal minimum quota of women MPs was increased from 25 percent to 30 percent of the legislature.
-In the current parliament, 36 of the 111 MPs are women.

 History of the Kurdistan Parliament